DataDog/integrations-extras/pliant/README.md

 2. Populate the flow with actions to take upon receiving the Datadog trigger.

-In this example, the workflow is called "RestartHost" and triggers a host restart from the information Datadog passes to this workflow when it is triggered.
+This example workflow is called "RestartHost" and restarts a host from the data Datadog triggers this workflow with.

-  - To add Input variables which populated with data sent from Datadog, click the "Expand" icon on at the start of the workflow to open the Variable panel.
+  - To add Input variables which populate with data sent from Datadog, click the "Expand" icon on at the start of the workflow to open the Variable panel.
 To create matching **Input** variables, set all of these input variables to equal empty quotes: `""`.
-By default, Datadog sends information for the following data:
+By default, Datadog sends the following data:
 `body`
 `last_updated`
 `event_type`